 - Adrien also starts blaming himself for Marinette's disappearance.
-Nino then turns this around him to get him to calm down.
+Nino then turns this around on him to get him to calm down.

 - Karma Houdini Warranty: Lila's The Chessmaster antics all come crashing down on her comically fast all at once.
-After she gets Alya falsely accused of assault and expelled, this spurs Adrien to act and tell the Principle.
-When he doesn't believe him, Chloe calls Lila's mother to come to the school and broadcasts an Engineered Public Confession when she drops her victimhood act when her classmates finally put two-and-two together and realizes that she was Faux Affably Evil the entire time.
+After she gets Alya falsely accused of assault and expelled, this spurs Adrien to act and tell the principal.
+When he doesn't believe him, Chloe calls Lila's mother to come to the school and broadcasts an Engineered Public Confession when she drops her victimhood act when her classmates finally put two-and-two together and realize that she was Faux Affably Evil the entire time.
 Almost completely by coincidence, Penny shows up right after the Engineered Public Confession and explains that Lila is also going to be sued for slander, Lila having implied to the police that Marinette was in a secret love affair with Jagged Stone as both a way to further slander Marinette's reputation and make it less likely the police will find her.

 - Loophole Abuse: Max pulls this off when he decides to continue investigating what Lady Wifi was having him look into, completing his hack into the cellphone tower — stating that legally speaking, any information he happened to find would only be because an akuma ordered him to do it.

 - Lost in Transmission: As a protective measure, the kwami cannot reveal the names of someone who holds a Miraculous against the will of whichever kwami is held by that bearer.
 Plagg realizes that something is seriously wrong when he attempts to tell Ladybug herself her own identity and gets blocked by Tikki's power.